JKBero/Makers-Notes/Week_2.md

 - Hard to receive, as perhaps you have ego / pride
 - Fear based behaviours

-6 core needs:
-Love
-Acceptance
-Learning
-Growth
-?
-?

 #### How can we make it easier?
 1. Shift your perspective
 - Do not view it as positive or negative...
 NEUTRAL (something to help YOU grow)
 - See it as something kind
-2. Emprowered receiver
+2. Empowered receiver
 - Ask for it; be eager and specific; pairing culture / team culture
 - Gatekeeper
 - As a receiver FB helps us understand ourselves, profile, blind-spots #freetherapy
-- helps us practice assertiveness, boundaries, cultivate authentic and equal relationships
+- Helps us practice assertiveness, boundaries, cultivate authentic and equal relationships
 - Improve work life and overall quality of life
 3. Know thyself
 - 3 feedback triggers: